PawseySC/containers-openfoam-workshop/_episodes/05_useOverlayFSForReducingNumberOfFiles.md

 Very similar submission steps are executed in each of the stages.
-So, in order to avoid too much repetition and save time for important discussions, the script `A.extractAndAdaptTutorial.sh` has already been executed for you.
+So, in order to avoid too much repetition and save time for important discussions, the section "A. Extract and adapt tutorial" has already been executed for you.

-We'll start with a detailed explanation at section "B" but concentrate our efforts on section "C. Prepare OverlayFS" Users will then move to section D. and proceed by themselves afterwards.
+We'll start our explanation at section "B.Decomposition" but concentrate our efforts on section "C. Setup OverlayFS".
+Users will then move to section D. and proceed by themselves afterwards.

 At the end, we'll discuss the main instructions within the scripts and the whole process.